NVIDIA/aistore/docs/bucket.md

 minikube-0.6.iso.sha256	              65B
 ```

-Now, when the object is accessed again, it will be served from AIStore cluster and will **not** be re-downloaded from HTTP source.
+Now, when the object is accessed again, it will be served from AIStore cluster and will **not** be re-downloaded from HTTP(S) source.

-Under the hood, AIStore remembers the original URL from which the object was downloaded and associates the bucket with this URL.
+Under the hood, AIStore remembers the object's source URL and associates the bucket with this URL.
 In our example, bucket `ht://ZDdhNTYxZTkyMzhkNjk3NA` will be associated with `http://storage.googleapis.com/minikube/` URL.
 Therefore, we can interchangeably use the associated URL for listing the bucket as show below.

 ```console
 $ ais ls http://storage.googleapis.com/minikube